Lebanese Prime Minister cites fears of assassination attempt

 It marked Hariri’s second stint as Prime Minister.
 Hariri first took office in June 2009.
 Less than two years later, 11 Hezbollah members of his Cabinet resigned, causing a coalition government to collapse.

-, the president must be a Maronite Christian, the prime minister a Sunni and the speaker of the Parliament a Shiite Muslim.
+Under the Lebanese Constitution, the president must be a Maronite Christian, the prime minister a Sunni and the speaker of the Parliament a Shiite Muslim.

 Earlier this year, Hariri met President Donald Trump at the White House.
 They spoke about economic issues and the pressure on Lebanon after an influx of 1.5 million displaced Syrians in the country.